-Management:And just to add here, one more point.
-This 25.6% that you are seeing for the full year, the SECIISTS, which is 1200 megawatt, only ran for 3 months in the last year.
-So, the full stabilization, you will see the numbers reflecting in the current year, for which it will run for full year this year.
-So, apparently, this will increase from 25.6% ...
+Management: And just to add here, one more point.
+This 25.6% that you are seeing for the full year, the SECI year.
+So, apparently, this will increase from 25.6%...

-Anit Suri: Got it.
-Understood.
-That makes sense.
-The second question I have is in terms of funding.
-So, regarding the funding, you mentioned that INR16,000 crores of funding has been secured for the under-construction capacity.
+ISTS, which is 1200 megawatt, only ran for 3 months in the last year.
+So, the full stabilization, you will see the numbers reflecting in the current year, for which it will run for full year this regarding the funding, you mentioned that INR16,000 crores of funding has been secured for the under-construction capacity.
 So, is that going to be fully debt-funded?
 I just wanted to understand if the INR16,500 crores is the entire number, or are we funding something from internal accruals as well?